HCL-Cloud-Native-Labs/SRE-Boilerplate/Scenario-Exercises/EXCERCISE-1.md

     sudo cat /var/lib/jenkins/secrets/initialAdminPassword
     ```

+## 2. Configure Jenkins

+1. As Jenkins runs on port 8080, run [az vm open](/cli/azure/vm#az-vm-open-port) on Cloud-Shell to open port 8080 on the new virtual machine.

+    ```azurecli
+    az vm open-port \
+    --resource-group sre-cohort-20 \
+    --name my-vm-name  \
+    --port 8080 --priority 1010
+    ```

 1. Using the IP address, open the following URL in a browser: `http://<ip_address>:8080`

 1. Enter the password you retrieved earlier and select **Continue**.